biggis-project/biggis-docs/docs/Documentation Howto.md

 # Documentation Howto

 We use **[mkdocs]** for documenting the project.
+The goal is to make the documentation process as simple as possible, to allow versioning and to use pull requests for text reviews.

+The amount of formatting elements is deliberately small.
+Apart from wiki, we try to keep each page self contained and to minimize interlinking between pages because it only complicates reading of the docs.

 The documentation is written as a set of Markdown files within the `docs/` directory and after deployment available as a static website: [Docs Website].